tonihm96/fetch-client/README.md

 });
 ```

-## Managing Defaults & Events
+## Defaults & Events

-The client allows you to update default configurations at runtime.
-It uses a smart merge strategy for headers and search params.
+Defaults can be updated at runtime.
+The `onDefaultsChanged` event triggers when the configuration changes.

 ```typescript
 // Listen to changes